 - Coordinated Plans of Safe Care that are of sufficient duration to ensure a greater likelihood of family stability and well-being

 The group is leveraging the latest research along with building a broad stakeholder network.
 The goal is to increase the Kansas City metro area’s capacity to provide compassionate and high-quality care across all the sectors that interact with mothers with substance use disorders and their family members.

 KC PRC has garnered attention in local and national media, including a two-part series on KCUR, articles in the Kansas City Star and Associated Press, and segments on local news.

 Want to get involved?
 The KC PRC Steering Committee convenes on a monthly basis and welcomes new members.
 Contact Associate Director Sarah Knopf-Amelung at email@example.com to learn more.

 Family-Centered Care Learning Collaborative

-Mid-America ATTC just launched its Family-Centered Care Learning Collaborative!
-This year-long opportunity will help participants understand the family-centered care model for pregnant/parenting women (PPW) with substance use disorders (SUD), assess their program’s use of family-centered care principles, and identify and implement strategies to improve their program’s family-centered culture and services.
+Mid-America ATTC recently launched its Family-Centered Care Learning Collaborative.
+This year-long opportunity, which runs from May 2018 to May 2019, will help participants understand the family-centered care model for pregnant/parenting women (PPW) with substance use disorders (SUD), assess their program’s use of family-centered care principles, and identify and implement strategies to improve their program’s family-centered culture and services.
 This first cohort is intended for upper-level executives/administrative staff, including women's program directors and other staff with decision-making authority, with subsequent cohorts tailored for direct clinical staff.
-Enrollment will be limited to a total of 16 agencies with equal representation from all 4 states in Region 7.
-The Learning Collaborative will be completely virtual, requiring no travel for either participants or facilitators/coaches.
+The Learning Collaborative is a partnership between Mid-America and Mountain Plains ATTCs spanning Regions 7 and 8.

 - Introduction to Family-Centered Care